ExplainableML/LoFT/README.md

 1. Install the necessary dependencies in `requirements.txt`.
 2. **Finetune diffusion model**: Follow the instructions in the `sd-finetune` folder.
 3. **Dataset generation**: Follow the instructions in the `generation` folder.
-4. **Train Classification with synthetic data**: Follow the instructions in the `classification` folder.
+4. **Train classification model with synthetic data**: Follow the instructions in the `classification` folder.

 ## Citation